Salisbury, Maryland: Notable crimes

 Garfield King (c.
 1880 – May 25, 1898) was a black man lynched by a mob in Salisbury.
 He was hung next to the courthouse after he reportedly shot Herman Kenney, a 22-year-old white man with a revolver after arguing with him.

 In December 1931, Salisbury was the site of another lynching of a black man.
 Matthew Williams was accused of murdering his white employer, Daniel J. (DJ) Elliot, at his office on Lake Street.
 The authorities found D.J.
 Elliot dead at his desk, his son, James Elliot present, and Matthew Williams incapacitated by several gunshot wounds.
 After being taken to Peninsula General Hospital, a 300-man white mob threw Williams from a second-floor window to the crowd below, where he was stabbed, tied to a truck and dragged three blocks to the county court house.
 There they hanged him from a tree, before he had any chance of a trial.
 The mob paraded Williams' body through the black part of Salisbury for intimidation, and mutilated and burned him.
 It was the 32nd lynching in Maryland since 1882.
 No one was prosecuted for Williams' killing, as was typical in lynchings.
 As of 2007, there was no commemoration of the extrajudicial killing.

 A 2017 memorial for Matthew Williams reignited the call for commemoration of the lynchings, with the known location of Matthew Williams' lynching (Wicomico County Circuit Courthouse lawn) emerging as the focal point.
 On this site, however, stood a sign some saw as antithetical to the sacred nature of the site as the location of one of the last lynchings in Maryland: a marker commemorating Confederate General John H. Winder.
 A 2018 documentary film (The Sign) was produced, documenting and unraveling the complexities of this conflict, "exposing deep wounds from the complicated history of the Eastern Shore."

 In January 2020, Mayor Jake Day announced the formation of a Lynching Memorial Task Force which was tasked with "coordinating with the Equal Justice Initiative's Community Remembrance Project to facilitate the creation of a permanent monument in honor and solemn remembrance of the three American citizens who lost their lives at the hands of lynch mobs in Wicomico County."

+On July 5, 2023, a mass shooting occurred during a block party just outside of the city limits, leading to the death of a 14-year-old child and seven other injuries.
+Following an investigation involving the Wicomico County Sheriff's Office and the Salisbury Police Department, the suspected shooter was arrested on September 11.